PawseySC/container-workflows/_episodes/04-long-running-services.md

 We will also use a number of new Docker commands.
 Let's start with a known one:

 ```
-$ docker run -p 8080:80 --name=nginx nginx
+$ docker run -p 80:80 --name=nginx nginx
 ```
 {: .bash}

-The option `-p 8080:80` option tells Docker to map port 80 in the container to port 8080 on the host, so you can communicate with it.
+The option `-p 80:80` tells Docker to map port `80` on the host to port `80` in the container, so you can communicate with it.

 We've also introduced a second new option: `--name`.
 Docker automatically names containers, but these names don't reflect the purpose of the container (e.g. `pensive_booth` was the name of the nginx container I ran for this example without the `--name` option).
 You can name your container whatever you want, but it's helpful to give it a name similar to the container you're using, or the specific service or application you're running in the container.
 This can be useful when we need to act on the container while it's running, e.g. to stop it, or to get logs, as wwe'll see soon.
 In this example, we've called our container `nginx`.

 Note also that we didn't tell docker what program to run, that's baked into the container in this case.
 More on that later.

-Now, go to your browser and in the address bar enter `localhost:8080` if you are running Docker on your machine, or `<Your VM's IP Address>:8080` if you are running on a cloud service.
+Now, go to your browser and in the address bar enter `localhost` if you are running Docker on your machine, or `<Your VM's IP Address>` if you are running on a cloud service.
 You should see a page with a **Welcome to nginx!** message.
 On your terminal where you ran the docker command, you'll see some log information:

 ```
 172.17.0.1 - - [30/Nov/2016:18:07:59 +0000] "GET / HTTP/1.1" 200 612 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10.11; rv:49.0) Gecko/20100101 Firefox/49.0" "-"
-2016/11/30 18:07:59 [error] 7#7: *1 open() "/usr/share/nginx/html/favicon.ico" failed (2: No such file or directory), client: 172.17.0.1, server: localhost, request: "GET /favicon.ico HTTP/1.1", host: "localhost:8080"
+2016/11/30 18:07:59 [error] 7#7: *1 open() "/usr/share/nginx/html/favicon.ico" failed (2: No such file or directory), client: 172.17.0.1, server: localhost, request: "GET /favicon.ico HTTP/1.1", host: "localhost"
 172.17.0.1 - - [30/Nov/2016:18:07:59 +0000] "GET /favicon.ico HTTP/1.1" 404 169 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10.11; rv:49.0) Gecko/20100101 Firefox/49.0" "-"
 172.17.0.1 - - [30/Nov/2016:18:07:59 +0000] "GET /favicon.ico HTTP/1.1" 404 169 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10.11; rv:49.0) Gecko/20100101 Firefox/49.0" "-"
-2016/11/30 18:07:59 [error] 7#7: *1 open() "/usr/share/nginx/html/favicon.ico" failed (2: No such file or directory), client: 172.17.0.1, server: localhost, request: "GET /favicon.ico HTTP/1.1", host: "localhost:8080"
+2016/11/30 18:07:59 [error] 7#7: *1 open() "/usr/share/nginx/html/favicon.ico" failed (2: No such file or directory), client: 172.17.0.1, server: localhost, request: "GET /favicon.ico HTTP/1.1", host: "localhost"
 ```
 {: .output}